I lost my temper last week and said some pretty mean things. That was a sin. The penalty for that sin is death and eternal damnation.

 Pretty harsh, that.
 I mean, we condemn countries in the Middle East when they chop off the hand of a thief, so in the big scope of things, losing one’s temper and saying something hurtful is small potatoes.
 But the penalty remains—death and eternal damnation.
 The death part I don’t mind so much.
 I don’t like it, but it was coming sooner or later.
-But that eternal damnation part… I don’t know exactly what damnation is really like, but I know that it is far from good and that it is eternal.
+But that eternal damnation part… I don’t know exactly what damnation is really like, but I know that it is far from good.
+And it is eternal.

 But don’t pity me.
 We’re all in the same boat, you and I together.
 Every one of us have sinned—and not just once (not that that even matters).
 The fact is that God is perfect.
 So perfect that we can’t even comprehend what perfect means.
 God is perfect and is surrounded by perfection.